You are here

 • • •

-The seven-decade struggle for women’s suffrage will be illuminated in striking detail in this new exhibit at the Library of Congress.
+The seven-decade struggle for women’s suffrage is illuminated in striking detail in this virtual exhibit by the Library of Congress.
 Visitors can retrace stories of diverse women who changed America.
 The exhibition draws from the collections of Susan B. Anthony, Elizabeth Cady Stanton, Lucy Stone, Mary Church Terrell and other suffragists – in their own words.
 Photographs, film footage and rare manuscripts will transport visitors back in time as women took their place in the public square.
-Use #ShallNotBeDenied to share your experiences at the museum.
+Use #ShallNotBeDenied to share your experiences.